krelinga/transcode/ffmpeg_experiments/README.md

 This is interesting because I want to have more control over how the transcoding works, including things like my own logic to select subtitle tracks, output formats, etc.  Also, this is just a chance to learn stuff!

+### chapter_split.sh

+This is my attempt to split up the MKV file that I was using for testing at chapter boundaries.
+The idea was to make it easier to experiment with by using a smaller file, which should improve ffmpeg runtimes.

+In the current incarnation, the aspect ratio is not respected for some reason ... the output chapter splits seem to be 4:3 in a way that just truncates the wider parts of the image.

 ### attempt_001.sh

 This command does invoke ffmpeg, but it has several problems: